 Does 1 Corinthians 8:4–6 deny or affirm the existence of other gods?

-From my observation, Christians have three responses when they learn about the divine council in Scripture (and there is no reliable way to predict how it will go ahead of time):
+Ffom my observation, Christians have three responses when they learn about the divine council in scripture (and there is no reliable way to predict how it will go ahead of time):

-- Complete apathy: no matter how you draw out the implications of rulership in the spiritual places for the arc of redemptive history, they just shrug and say, “Oh ar.”
+1. Complete apathy: No matter how you draw out the implications of rulership in the spiritual places for the arc of redemptive history, they just shrug and say, “Oh ar.”
+For an explication of these implications, see my sermon “What makes a church a church?
+Part 6: Christians as divine council members”. https://redwoodchurch.substack.com/p/what-makes-a-church-a-church-part-2c0.

-- Complete enthusiasm: you barely need to explain the broadest strokes of what is happening in Deuteronomy 32 or Psalm 82 or Colossians 2—why all the 2s I ask—and they are wondering how no one told them this before and why they failed to spot it all these years.
+2. Complete enthusiasm: You barely need to explain the broadest strokes of what is happening in Deuteronomy 32 or Psalm 82 or Colossians 2—why all the 2s I ask—and they are wondering how no one told them this before and why they failed to spot it all these years.

-- Complete loathing: every exegetical fallacy and every logical contortion will be meticulously explored as a refuge from this novel, false, distracting, false, divisive, false, foolish, false, ear-tickling, false, liberal, and false doctrine.
+3. Complete loathing: Every exegetical fallacy and every logical contortion will be meticulously explored as a refuge from this novel, false, distracting, false, divisive, false, foolish, false, ear-tickling, false, liberal, and false doctrine.

 I don’t pretend to understand the first response, and I really don’t understand the third—especially since it isn’t indexed to any particular theological position or aptitude.
 Nonetheless, among more biblically literate evangelical opponents, who tend to favor the ESV, 1 Corinthians 8:4–6 looks like a promising safe haven.
-This is as ironic as it is unfortunate, because the appeal demonstrates how strongly our use of language influences our theology—and how strongly our theology influences our use of language:
+This is as ironic as it is unfortunate, because the appeal demonstrates how strongly our use of language influences our theology—and how strongly our theology influences our use of language, and thus our doctrine of scripture and our philosophy of translation:

 Therefore, as to the eating of food offered to idols, we know that “an idol has no real existence,” and that “there is no God but one.”
 For although there may be so-called gods in heaven or on earth—as indeed there are many “gods” and many “lords”—yet for us there is one God, the Father, from whom are all things and for whom we exist, and one Lord, Jesus Christ, through whom are all things and through whom we exist.
 1 Corinthians 4:8–6, ESV

 The unfortunate irony here is that the Greek explicitly says that there are many gods and many lords.
-The ESV takes the liberty of interpreting the text, rather than translating it.
+The ESV takes the liberty of trying to “safely explain” the text, rather than representing it.

 …for even if there are those called gods, whether in heaven, whether upon earth—as there are gods many and lords many—yet to us is one God, the Father, of whom are the all things, and we to Him; and one Lord, Jesus Christ, through whom are the all things, and we through Him… 1 Corinthians 8:5–6, YLT